12 Must-Watch Movies to Learn Portuguese

 It showcases the harsh conditions of life and how it forces people to cope with drug warlords and poverty.

-While the film isn’t easy to watch, it is loaded with lots of vocabulary and expressions that make it ideal for intermediate and advanced language learners.
+While the film isn’t easy to watch, it is packed with vocabulary and expressions, making it ideal for intermediate and advanced language learners.

 2. Central Station (Central do Brasil) — (R) 1998

-Any movie that won an Academic Award is worth watching, and that is what Central Station entails.
+Any movie that won an Academy Award is worth watching, as Central Station is.

 Central Station tells the story of Dora, a schoolteacher.
-She is into the business of writing personal letters to make money.
+She is in the business of writing personal letters for profit.

 Films for learning Portuguese

-Dora writes for illiterate passengers who travel via the train station and need to communicate with family and friends but don’t have the skills to do so.
+Dora writes for illiterate passengers who travel by train and need to communicate with family and friends but lack the skills to do so.

-The story took a turn when she gets entangled in the life of a young letter-writing client.
+The story takes a turn when she gets entangled in the life of a young letter-writing client.

-This movie will expose language students to the dialect of the Carioca Portuguese based in Rio de Janeiro.
+This movie will introduce language students to the Carioca Portuguese dialect, based in Rio de Janeiro.

 Portuguese is one of the easiest languages to learn.
-The less use of slang also makes it a fabulous option for beginner learners.
+Its lack of slang also makes it a fabulous option for beginner learners.

-This flick follows the story of a schoolteacher who made all attempts to free two of her students after learning the secret police were detaining them.
+This film follows the story of a schoolteacher who made every effort to free two of her students after learning that the secret police were detaining them.

-She attempted to help them out by using her brother, who was a minister in the government.
+She attempted to help them out by using her brother, a minister in the government.

-The film is famous for painting a clear picture of what life was like before the Carnation Revolution that ended fascism and war in Portugal.
+The film is famous for its clear depiction of life before the Carnation Revolution, which ended fascism and war in Portugal.

-The highly regarded Portugal film will help you gain plenty of easy vocabulary and sentences.
+The highly regarded Portuguese film will help you gain a manageable vocabulary and sentences.

 4. Lisbon Story (O Céu de Lisboa) — 1994